translate/pootle/docs/developers/releasing.rst

    #.
 Click on the info icon for ``README.rst`` and tick "Exclude Stats" to
       exlude the README from stats counting.

 #.
-Check that the README.rst for the parent ``Pootle`` folder is
-   still appropriate, this is the text from ``/README.rst``.
+Final checks:

    #.
+Check that the README.rst for the parent ``Pootle`` folder is still
+      appropriate, this text is the text from ``/README.rst``.
-Check all links for ``README.rst`` files, new release and parent.
+   #.
+Check all the links in ``README.rst`` files for existing releases, new
+      release and the parent folders.

 Release documentation
 ---------------------
-We need a tagged release before we can do this.
+We need a tagged release or branch before we can do this.
 The docs are published on Read The Docs.

 - https://readthedocs.org/dashboard/pootle/versions/

-Use the admin pages to flag a version that should be published
+Use the admin pages to flag a version that should be published.
+When we have branched the stable release we use the branch rather then the tag i.e.
+``stable-2.5.0`` rather than ``2.5.0`` as that allows any fixes of documentation for the ``2.5.0`` release to be immediately available.

-.. note:: FIXME we might need to do this before publishing so that we can update doc references to point to the tagged version as apposed to the latest version.
+Change all references to docs in the Pootle code to point to the branched version as apposed to the latest version.

+..
+FIXME we should do this with a config variable to be honest!

 Update Pootle website
 ---------------------